 Larisa's ideas of connecting and empowering people by using the positive vibe of the early days of the internet started in the nineties during the Yugoslav Wars.
 In that period people needed new ways to connect, and she helped forming creative and self-organized communities.
 Mobile communities with strong political awareness using modern technology was the goal, because it gave hope and a sense of freedom.

 Within the public programme of Waag, Larisa gives a number of workshops in 2019.
+We interviewed her on one of these occasions.

 What is the idea and goal of the workshop?